Over the years, I’ve run into oddball stories about what happens when politicians and bureaucrats get involved with matters relating to sex.

-- California bureaucrats regulating participants in porn films, as humorously described by Mark Steyn.
+- California bureaucrats are regulating participants in porn films, as humorously described by Mark Steyn.

-- The World Bank paying poor young women so they don’t take up with sugar daddies.
+- The World Bank is paying poor young women so they don’t take up with sugar daddies.

-- Obamacare being so costly that some young women are looking for sugar daddies.
+- Obamacare is so costly that some young women are looking for sugar daddies.

-- British taxpayers financing sex trips to Amsterdam.
+- British taxpayers are financing sex trips to Amsterdam.

-- A ruling from the U.S. Tax Court that money spent on sex change operations is deductible.
+- The U.S. Tax Court has ruled that money spent on sex change operations is deductible.

 - The law in Hawaii allows cops to have sex with prostitutes.